nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Design**

+This section gives an overview of the different components of TalentSG and how they interact with one another.

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** The `.puml` files used to create diagrams in this document `docs/diagrams` folder.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.